We are currently closed for submissions. Thank you for your interest.

 The SharingPYP blog is your space to share tips, advice, strategies, experience and reflections for successful learner-centred practices for use inside the classroom and beyond.

-We are looking for articles that illustrate both authentic and innovative approaches to teaching and learning.
-Submissions should reflect the global nature and educational philosophy of the IB PYP, and highlight effective practice in the implementation of the PYP curriculum framework.
+We are looking for articles that illustrate both authentic and innovative approaches to learning and approaches to teaching.
+Submissions should reflect the global nature and educational philosophy of the IB PYP, and highlight effective practice in the implementation of the revised PYP curriculum framework.

-Please use our template to submit your article (see submission pack below); send it to email@example.com together with your photo, short bio-blurb and the forms.
-In your blurb, mention your Twitter handle and/or own blog link, if applicable.
+Please use our template to submit your article (see submission pack below); send it to firstname.lastname@example.org together with your photo, short biography (maximum 50 words) and all required consent forms.
+In your biography, mention your Twitter handle and/or own blog link, if applicable.
 We promote all articles via Twitter (@IBPYP) to drive traffic to the blog.

 - not be published elsewhere); however, a new take on an existing article is a possibility – please provide a link to the original article

 - may include supporting high resolution images

-- will be edited by our quality assurance team and, therefore, should be submitted in a Word format (not PDF); y
+- will be edited by our quality assurance team and, therefore, should be submitted in a Word format (not PDF) Note: y